Quick & Complete How-To Guide on your Feline's Nutrition

 As previously mentioned, your housecat's distant relatives were once wild predators roaming many different continents.
 Although your pet may not be roaming jungles, deserts, and forests for their dinner, they are still predatory in nature.
 As our present-day felines evolved, they did not lose the requirement for the same protein rich diet as their forefathers.
 The benefits of a raw diet are still of utmost prevalence to this day.
 The prominent benefits of a primarily raw diet consists of a higher moisture content, better gut health, and that of a diet high in protein.
 Raw diets provide a well-rounded form of nutrition for your cat as it is a pure form of a biologically appropriate diet.
 A diet consisting of raw food will provide ample amounts of protein derived from the raw meat consumed by your animal.
 A common misconception associated with the consumption of a raw diet is that it is inherently dangerous to your pet due to the risk

 of contracting a food borne illness.
 The risk may be true to an extent, however, this is predicated in what food source you provide to your animal.
 While buying raw meat to feed is a common practice with many pet owners and may seem like an attractive practice to those who don't, this is actually the most dangerous way to feed raw.
 Feeding plain raw meat from the store is an outstanding way to increase the risk of your cat contracting foodborne pathogens.
 To negate this issue, it is critically important to locate and research a quality brand that manufactures raw pet food.
-A brand worthy of mentioning would be Primal Pet Foods.
-Not only does Primal produce a top tier product, but they also implement every measure necessary to ensure the safety of your pet.
-This high standard is reinforced through the means of batch testing, using a third-party lab for a test and hold program, and implementing hydrostatic high-pressure processing to prevent e coli on any chicken product.
-Primal further takes action to thoughtfully and humanely source all meat ingredients.
-Past the point of morals and safety, Primal products are extremely functional.
-As a company, Primal provides shelf stable freeze-dried diets for your convenience as well as frozen food for your pet.
-The freeze-dried products will need additional means of rehydration such as warm water, or even better yet, one of the plentiful bowl-building products like goats' milk, bone broth, or an edible elixir.
+A brand worthy of mentioning would be Stella and Chewy's.
+Not only do they produce a top tier product, but they also implement every measure necessary to ensure the safety of your pet.
+This high standard is reinforced through the means of batch testing, using a third-party lab for a test and hold program, and implementing hydrostatic high-pressure processing to prevent e coli, salmonella, or listeria on any product.
+Stella and Chewy's further takes action to thoughtfully and humanely source all meat ingredients.
+Past the point of morals and safety, Stella and Chewy's products are extremely functional.
+As a company, they provide shelf stable freeze-dried diets for your convenience as well as frozen food for your pet.
+The freeze-dried products will need additional means of rehydration such as warm water, or even better yet, one of the plentiful bowl-building products such as goat's milk, bone broth, or some Carnivore Cravings from Stella and Chewy's!
 Not only do these products add ample amounts of moisture, but also provide a variety of benefits such as better gut health, skin and coat health, immune function, hip and joint support, and a plethora of antioxidants and anti-inflammatories.
 This vast array of benefits is simply not achievable with solely a dry kibble, wet food, or combination thereof.
-Additionally, most wet foods will contain a high starch content that can lead to tooth decay later on in life.
+Additionally, most common brands of wet foods will contain a high starch content that can lead to tooth decay later on in life.
+Stella and Chewy's is unlike most brands as their cans are comprised of whole meats and produce!
 That being said, the most appropriate diet for your cat will mostly be comprised of raw foods.
 Feeding solely a raw diet is the pinnacle of feline nutrition, but any step towards improving your cat's health is a step in the right direction.
 Through all of the common misconceptions, and with proper research, executing a raw meal plan will show immediate benefit in their appearance, but cascade into long-term health and well-being for your feline.

 Steps Towards Superior Nutrition